-While this guide won't comprehensively cover each command available, it will give you a general idea of the flexibility and power available at your fingertips.
+This article provides an overview of the command line interface (CLI) utility.
+Specifically, it covers how to test the client's configuration and some commonly used CLI commands.
+Although it won't comprehensively cover each command available, it will give you a general idea of the flexibility and power available at your fingertips from the CLI.

 For a deep dive on each command, see the CLI Reference.